-On July 28, 2014, the Governor approved county government financial management legislation which will allow certain counties to use deeds excise revenues for their required maintenance of efforts.
+On July 28, 2014, the Governor approved county government financial management legislation that allows certain counties to use deeds excise revenues for their required maintenance of efforts.
 The legislation is expected to result in an estimated revenue loss of \$5.3 million in fiscal 2015.

 On August 6, 2014 the Governor approved legislation intended to improve the Commonwealth's drinking water and wastewater infrastructure.
-The legislation totals \$4.5 million in appropriated spending, including \$3 million for planning and technical assistance grants to be administered by the Department of Environmental protection and \$1.5 million for a water technology innovation grant program to be administered by the Massachusetts Clean Energy Center.
+The legislation totaled \$4.5 million in appropriated spending, including \$3 million for planning and technical assistance grants to be administered by the Department of Environmental protection and \$1.5 million for a water technology innovation grant program to be administered by the Massachusetts Clean Energy Center.

-On August 13, 2014 the Governor approved economic development legislation intended to provide new tools and training to prepare the Commonwealth's workforce to meet employers' needs, invest in the state's Gateway Cities (midsize urban centers that anchor regional economies around the state) and provide incentives to create jobs and stimulate the economy.
-The legislation includes approximately \$79.4 million in appropriations, as well as a \$3 million transfer to the Housing Preservation and Stabilization Trust.
+On August 13, 2014 the Governor approved economic development legislation that included approximately \$79.4 million in appropriations, as well as a \$3 million transfer to the Housing Preservation and Stabilization Trust.
 The legislation also authorized a two-day sales tax holiday that occurred on August 16 and 17, 2014.
-The Commissioner of Revenue is required to certify, on or before December 31, 2014, the amount of foregone sales tax revenue as a result of the holiday.
-However, the Department's initial estimate is that the holiday cost \$25.9 million in foregone sales tax revenue.
-The legislation also includes tax credits and exemptions that are expected to result in an estimated tax revenue loss of \$11.6 million in fiscal 2015.
+The Department of Revenue estimates that the holiday cost \$25.9 million in foregone sales tax revenue.
+The legislation also included tax credits and exemptions expected to result in an estimated tax revenue loss of \$11.6 million in fiscal 2015.